Reminders Of What Adults Forget About Friendship After Childhood

 The creation of a shared culture among childhood friends

 Children and adolescents who are close friends often create their own shared culture together.
 It can include anything from inside jokes and a shared vernacular to “secret” meeting spots and unique rituals.
-Some friends, such as the group Cohen highlights in the beginning of her piece, even create a name for their group using their first initials or code names.
+Some friends, such as the group Cohen highlights at the beginning of her piece, even create a name for their group using their first initials or code names.
 Along with being able to openly and faithfully talk about how they’re feeling in the moment, these elements can offer a sense of belonging and safety.

 “Unhurried hangouts”